supposedly/dialect-museum/README.md

    groups of speakers that are pretty isolated from one another, that's practically a guarantee that they'll be undergoing different changes from each other.

-So what happens if the groups from #3 never actually get back in touch?
+Let's think about those groups from #3.
+Suppose they never actually get back in touch with each other.
 What happens to their language if they hold onto it?

 Well, the answer is nothing, kinda.
 They keep speaking it, the same as ever, and it keeps changing and developing, just the same as ever.
-But, and this is also just like something I wish I could remember, the isolation would have to catch up to them eventually.
+But, and this is also just like something I wish I could place, the isolation would have to catch up to them eventually.
 With all of those divergent changes piling up over time, could things ever get to a point where they couldn't even understand each other anymore?
 How long would that have to take?

 A year?
 Nope, fortunately.
 There's this one case where linguists [analyzed](https://www.scientificamerican.com/podcast/episode/linguists-hear-an-accent-begin/)